 Beginning August 22, Individuals and Families impacted by the Wildfires in Shasta County may be eligible to receive one month of disaster CalFresh food assistance.
 Find out more about Disaster CalFresh by clicking here.

-If you have a CalVet Home Loan and were evacuated or experienced property loss, please contact York Field Services 24-hour hotline at (800) 626-1613 to begin the claim process.
-The CalVet homeowner insurance also provides for temporary living expenses for evacuations; please call today.
+If you have a CalVet Home Loan with CalVet fire and hazard insurance and were evacuated or experienced property damage due to fire and/or smoke, please contact York Field Services 24-hour hotline at (800) 626-1613 to begin the claim process.
+For additional information, call 1-866-421-6978, or click here.

 The Veterans Benefits Administration (VBA) may be able to assist eligible veterans with accelerated claims processing, temporary housing and suspended debt payments.
 Veterans who are experiencing chronic homelessness or homelessness due to the fire can find information about housing assistance for veterans.

 If you have a VA Home Loan, contact the VA Loan Servicing division at 877-827-3702.
 Learn more about special relief for VA Home Loan borrowers impacted by the California wildfires.

 For more information about federal assistance for veterans, refer to:

 VBA Benefits Call Center: 1-800-827-1000